YounesHalim/Shoot-The-Asteroids/README.md

 ## Sound effects and assets

-- Soundtrack and laser beam effects were from PSone game called Apocalypse developed by Activision.
+- The soundtrack and laser beam effects were sourced from the PSone game "Apocalypse".
-- Explosion sound effects from metal slug 3.
+- Explosion sound effects are taken from "Metal Slug 3."
-- Other assets from
+- Sprites are obtained from itch.io.

 ## How to Play